 How about Radiohead’s latest offering, “Burn the Witch”?

 It’s difficult for other bands to do Radiohead songs, because of the strength of their identity.
 Their identity is key to the song, specifically Thom Yorke’s voice.
 Thom Yorke has got one of the great voices in modern rock.
 He could do whatever he wanted with that voice.
 He could rap, he could sing pop, he could be the new lead singer of the Four Seasons if he wanted to.

 So you’re a big Radiohead fan?

-Do you have an all time favourite Radiohead song?
+Do you have an all time favorite Radiohead song?

-My favourite Radiohead song is still their breakout single, "Creep."
-And my favourite Blur song is that number five thing, "Woohoo!"
-That's just my taste.
+My favorite Radiohead song is still their breakout single, “Creep.”
+And my favorite Blur song is that number five thing, “Woohoo!”
+That’s just my taste.

 JUSTIN TIMBERLAKE – “CAN'T STOP THE FEELING”